chris-casper/Jekyll-Gallery-Generator/README.md

 # Jekyll-Gallery-Generator

-I was too lazy to generate dozens of markdown files off my photos.
-So I wrote a template and short shell script to generate them for me.
+## Origin Story
+I've been taking photos for years, so have quite a few folders of photos.
+Rather than making dozens of markdown files, I wrote a short shell script to do the hard slog for me.
+I used a template markdown file, which is copied and the folder name inserted in a couple places.
+Thankfully it worked out quite well.